-Groupon Inc. (GRPN) rose 3.7 percet, trimming a rally of as much as 27 percent, after the largest daily-deal website reported first-quarter profit that topped analysts’ estimates.
+Groupon Inc. (GRPN:US) rose 3.7 percet, trimming a rally of as much as 27 percent, after the largest daily-deal website reported first-quarter profit that topped analysts’ estimates.

 A measure of homebuilders in S&P indexes climbed 2.2 percent.
 The National Association of Home Builders/Wells Fargo index of builder confidence rose to 29, the highest since May 2007.
 The gauge exceeded the highest projection in a Bloomberg News survey in which the median estimate was 26.
 Lennar Corp. and D.R.
 Horton Inc. rose more than 2.5 percent each to pace gains.

 Facebook Inc. (FB:US) boosted the price range on its initial public offering to seek as much as $12.8 billion.
 The new range is $34 to $38 a share, a regulatory filing today shows, implying a market value of as much as $104.2 billion.

 The S&P 500 today extended its drop from a four-year high in April to 6.2 percent.
 The index took longer than usual to fall 5 percent from its peak this year, a sign that any further retreat in U.S. stocks will be “contained,” according to Sam Stovall of S&P.